 Have you ever wondered around in the wine store thinking to buy something new and you told yourself: “Let’s try something from Germany or Austria, they have some aromatic white wines!”
 But then you saw the labels and didn’t understand what it is,that you are holding in your hand so just had a bottle from a different country?
 I can understand the confusion, sometimes even I am confused of all the German words stated on the label.
-Now I would like to help and explain a few terms and words to make your life easier!
+Now I would like to help and explain a few terms and words to make your life easier reading Austrian wine labels!

-A good Austrian wine label will display the producer’s name and location, the wine’s region and maybe the village/vineyard of origin, its sweetness, the grape variety it’s made from, and an indication of the grapes’ ripeness level (Prädikat).
+Good Austrian wine labels will display the producer’s name and location, the wine’s region and maybe the village/vineyard of origin, its sweetness, the grape variety it’s made from, and an indication of the grapes’ ripeness level (Prädikat).
 This is what we can see on most of the German labels too.
 Let’s take a closer look on this system first:

 - Spätlese: means ‘late harvest’.
 Spätlese wines are made from grapes picked at least a week after the start of harvest, mmust have a minimum of 19 KMW.